mobusoperandi/.github/profile/README.md

 # Existing mobs

+You can view the schedules of the existing mobs on a calendar.
+Use [this url][calendar] and add a TZ database name value at the end for the `ctz` URL parameter to view it in your timezone.
+Here is [the list of timezones][timezones]. e.g. the end of the URL may be `&ctz=Africa/Abidjan`.

 | Name | Schedule | Since |
 | --- | --- | --- |
 | Mob Zero | Tue, Wed, Thu 10:00–11:30 ET | 2021-12-18 |